timrogers/litra/README.md

 ## Compatibility

+This library:

+* only works with Litra devices connected via USB.
+Logitech Litra Beam devices connected via Bluetooth are not supported.
-This library is only tested on macOS Monterey (12.5) and Windows 11.
+* is only tested on macOS Monterey (12.5) and Windows 11.
 It's powered by [`node-hid`](https://github.com/node-hid/node-hid), which is compatible with other macOS versions, Windows and Linux, so it would be expected to work there too, but your milage may vary 🙏

 ## Using as a command line tool